marijnh/Eloquent-JavaScript/16_game.md

 appeared in.

-The `size` property is the same for all instances of `Player`, so we want to store it on the prototype, rather than on the instances themselves.
+The `size` property is the same for all instances of `Player`, so we store it on the prototype, rather than on the instances themselves.
 We could have used a ((getter)) like `type`, but that would create and return a new `Vec` object every time the property is read, which would be wasteful.
 (Strings, being ((immutable)), don't have to be recreated every time they are evaluated.)

 {{index "Lava class", bouncing}}